-A municipality seeking assistance under the RRP program must submit an application by the annual deadline - February 3, 2017, for funding in the 2017-2018 year.
+A municipality seeking assistance under the RRP program must submit an application by November 30th for funding in the following year.

 Applications may be submitted through the Municipal Grants Management Application system or in person or by mail to the Alberta Transportation Regional Office.
+The municipalities shall advise their respective Regional Office of any online submissions made through the Municipal Grants Management Application system.